 Symptoms of Downy Mildew on Roses

 Initial leaf symptoms of roses with downy mildew are light green to yellow spots, called “oil spots” because they may appear greasy.
 Downy mildew on roses seems to attack the new foliage growth first and works its way down the rose bush.
 You may also see a reddening of the stem or sepals on the rose bush.

 Treating Roses with Downy Mildew

 Rose downy mildew can be a very tough customer to get rid of once it gets started.
 When using fungicidal sprays to gain control, it is best to alternate fungicides used at each spraying using a fungicide with a different mode of action.
 Fungicides containing Metalaxyl seem to provide some control.

-The Oospores of rose downy mildew can be either wind or water borne, thus infection of other rose bushes in the same rose bed is highly likely.
-Spraying all of your rose bushes from first onset of the infection and continuing for at least four to five sprayings 7 to 10 days apart should stop any spreading of the downy mildew.
+The Oospores of rose downy mildew can be either wind- or water-borne, thus infection of other rose bushes in the same rose bed is highly likely.
+Spraying all of your rose bushes from the first onset of the infection and continuing for at least four to five sprayings seven to ten days apart should stop any spreading of the downy mildew.
 Here too, a preventative fungicidal spraying program carries much value.